cybercat5436/Programming_Basics/Commands.md

 ## Exercise: Create a Command Class to control the position of the Arm
+**Background:**
+  Commands:
+   * Command requires access to the subsystem which is intended to be controlled, add the subsytem(s)
+   * Command can access multiple subsystems, but only one command can be active at the given time.
+   * The addRequirements method plays a crucial role in managing resource usage and ensuring safe access to subsystems.
+   * addRequirements(), is typically called in the consructor of the command.
+  Bind the commands:
+   Typically in command-based-programming, commands are essentially bound to controller or joystick **defining a subsytem -> creating a command -> binding to controller input** In this Example, for simulation purposes 'Default' command is set on arm subsystem.
+   **Default commands**: are commands that run continuously for a given subsystem unless interrupted by another command.
+   Default commands allows for automatic and appropriate behavior without explicit scheduling in the robot code.
+   Use cases: Drive train

 ### Start with project from [Subsystem Exercise](Subsystems.md)
 1) Add a position instance variable to the subsystem(arm).
 <br><img width="500" alt="Arm Position" src="https://github.com/cybercat5436/Programming_Basics/blob/main/assets/arm-pos.png"><br>